 My introduction to Romanian painter Theodor Aman was at the National Museum of Art, the former royal palace.
 I was captivated by his extraordinarily beautiful paintings!
 This week, I visited Theodor Aman Museum and learned more about him as a painter, engraver, and revolutionary.
-His works reflect different stages in his career.
-Each painting has a unique meaning.
-Aman experienced periods of war and revolution while painting graphic battlefield scenes, delicate still life, small portraits, and rich landscapes.
+His paintings reflect the different stages of his career.
+Each has a deep and unique meaning.
+Aman experienced periods of war and revolution while he painted graphic battlefield scenes, delicate still life, small portraits, and rich landscapes.

 Housed in his former home-workshop, the museum is “one of Bucharest’s most beautiful private residences”.
 It’s located near the Romanian Athenaeum, but when it was built in 1868, there was little construction in the area.

 Dedicated to Aman’s life and works, the museum opened in 1908.
-Paintings include his wife, three brothers, mother, and father.
-The building exterior is “adorned with bas-reliefs evoking the classical mythology and effigies of Leonardo Da Vinci and Michelangelo”.
+Portrait paintings include his wife, three brothers, mother, and father.
+The building exterior is “adorned with bas-reliefs evoking classical mythology and effigies of Leonardo Da Vinci and Michelangelo”.
 The interior “mural paintings, stained glass, ceiling stucco, wood carpentry and paneling, and hand-carved furniture reflect Aman’s vision”.

 Murals painted on the lobby walls depict historic Romanian battle scenes.
 Works displayed include Aman’s original drawings and engraving.
 Exhibits include Theodor Aman – Painter and Engraver, inaugurated in 2011 at Controceni National Museum.
 The exhibit Mysteries of Theodor Aman’s Painting was inaugurated in 2014.

 A docent provided information about paintings on display and explained the unique discovery of negatives associated with Aman’s copperplate engravings.
 In 1875, he became a member of the Paris Copperplate Engravers Society.